Second Order Path Variationals in Non-Stationary Online Learning: MAIN RESULTS

-In rest of this section, we focus on outlining the analysis ideas that facilitated the main result Theorem \ref{thm:main-d}.
-The high-level idea is to construct a reduction that helps us to re-use much of the machinery developed in Section \ref{sec:1d}.
-We emphasize that this reduction happens only in the analysis, and we \emph{do not} run $d$ uni-variate FLH-SIONS algorithms for handling multi-dimensions.
-Following Lemma serves a key role in materializing the desired reduction.
+As discussed before, the case of multiple dimensions is handled by constructing suitable reductions that will allow us to re-use much of the analytical machinery developed for the case of uni-variate setting.
+We refer the reader to Appendix \ref{app:over} for an overview of the details of such reductions.
+However, we emphasize that this reduction happens only in the analysis, and we \emph{do not} run $d$ uni-variate FLH-SIONS algorithms for handling multi-dimensions (see Theorem \ref{thm:main-d}).